-Fig. 12.- Dependence of the atmospheric circulation on rotation rate.
+Fig. 13.- Dependence of the atmospheric circulation on rotation rate.
 Panel (a) shows a slowly-rotating, highly irradiated hot-Jupiter planet with strong day-night temperature difference and a strong eastward equatorial super-rotating jet.
 Panel (b) shows rapidly rotating warm Jupiters that are weakly irradiated.
 These planets develop eddy driven zonal jets that peak at mid-latitudes rather than at the equator.
-From Showman et al. (2015). et al. 2011; Wordsworth et al. 2011; Zhang & Showman 2014; Kopparapu et al. 2016; Kataria et al. 2014; Wolf & Toon 2014).
-The nature of the atmospheric dynamics depends upon how thick an atmosphere the planet has, the rotation rate of a planet, the distance of the planet from the star and several other factors.
-A more comprehensive study of different atmospheric circulation regimes of exoplanets remain unexplored.
-Using time-resolved observations and rotational phase mapping techniques atmospheric circulation may be constrained.
-The atmospheric circulation patterns of planetary atmospheres can be characterized broadly from the planetary rotation rate; Earth exhibits three major circulation cells, while planets with a more rapid rotation rate (such as gas giants) show five or more circulation bands (Williams & Holloway 1982).
+From Showman et al. (2015).

+2011; Wordsworth et al. 2011; Zhang & Showman 2014; Kopparapu et al. 2016; Kataria et al. 2014; Wolf & Toon 2014).
+The nature of the atmospheric dynamics depends on the thickness of the planet's atmosphere, its rotation rate, the distance of the planet from the star and several other factors.
+A more comprehensive study of different atmospheric circulation regimes of exoplanets still lacks, but important steps have been taken for rocky exoplanets in a simplified general circulation model by (Kaspi & Showman 2015).

+The atmospheric circulation patterns of planetary atmospheres can be characterized broadly from the planetary rotation rate; Earth exhibits three major circulation cells, while planets with a more rapid rotation rate and/or larger radii (such as gas giants) show five or more circulation bands (Williams & Holloway 1982).
 Knowledge of an exoplanet's rotation rate would provide a strong constraint on the large-scale dynamical features that should occur, given the planet's orbital distance from its host star (Merlis & Schneider 2010).

 Different circulation regimes can exist in the atmospheres of extrasolar planets depending upon the incident flux and rotation rate of planet.
-For example, (Showman et al. 2015) showed that the canonical hot-Jupiter regime $(0.03-0.05~{\rm AU})$, with a large day-night temperature gradient and a fast east ward equatorial jet, transitions at lower stellar fluxes (\sim 1 AU) and/or faster rotation to a regime with small longitudinal temperature variations and peak wind speeds occurring in zonal jets at mid- to high latitudes.
+For example, (Showman et al. 2015) showed that the canonical hot-Jupiter regime (0.03 - 0.05 AU), with a large day-night temperature gradient and a fast east ward equatorial jet, transitions at lower stellar fluxes (~1 AU) and/or faster rotation to a regime with small longitudinal temperature variations and peak wind speeds occurring in zonal jets at mid- to high latitudes.

 Furthermore, at a given stellar flux, a greater than factor of two in rotation rate difference between synchronous and non-synchronous causes can potentially be discerned in the light curves of hot-Jupiters, providing a way to identify regime transition from highly

-Fig. 13.- Moist/water-rich atmosphere simulations from (Wolf & Toon 2014).
+Fig. 14.- Moist/water-rich atmosphere simulations from (Wolf & Toon 2015).
 The four panels indicate the amount of cloud water content on a planet at different insolation levels (or, alternately, how close to an inner edge of the HZ a planet is located).
-From left to right, the solar insolation varies: S_0 (current Earth insolation), 10% of S_0 , 12.5% S_0 and 21% of S_0 .
-This is for an Earth-size planet around a Sun-like star. irradiated to weakly irradiated planets.
+From left to right, the solar insolation varies: $S_0$ (current Earth insolation), 10% of $S_0$ , 12.5% $S_0$ and 21% of $S_0$ .
+This is for an Earth-size planet around a Sun-like star.

+irradiated to weakly irradiated planets.